-JASON GWEN, 33, is a Dutch-Vietnamese Film Actor, Musician &Creative Arts Producer.
+JASON GWEN, is a Dutch-Vietnamese Film Actor, Musician &Visuals Producer.

-As an actor, he had the leading role of Wang, in the feature film ATARAXIA, that went in premiere at the Netherlands Film Festival in 2013.
-And recently in a supporting role of Jing Sheng in the Dutch/Belgian TV-Series GRENSLANDERS produced by Eyeworks Belgium pre-covid in 2019.
-In the same season, he graced with his music, the stages of Amsterdam Dance Event x Sexyland, Dutch Design Week Music, Vault Events, at Central Studios in Vancouver, Canada and on the Mainstages of Pride Las Palmas, and Dam Square at PRIDE AMSTERDAM –he had his popular music debut in 2017 in, Paradiso and Milkshake Festival in the same weekend.
+As an actor, he had the leading role of Wang, in the feature film Ataraxia, that went in premiere at the NETHERLANDS FILM FESTIVAL in 2013.
+And recently in a supporting role of Jing Sheng in the Dutch/Belgian TV-Series GRENSLANDERS produced by Eyeworks Belgium, now streaming on AMAZON PRIME NL.
+In the same season, he graced with his music, on the stages of Amsterdam Dance Event, Dutch Design Week Music, Vault Events, at Central Studios in Vancouver, Canada and on the Mainstages of Pride Las Palmas, and Dam Square at PRIDE AMSTERDAM –he had his popular music debut in 2017 in, Paradiso and Milkshake Festival in the same weekend.

 During the closing of the Biennale di Venezia 2019, Jason has shown his live video-performance CHANGE at the Personal Structures program, at the European Cultural Centre.
 Next to the work of Yoko Ono, and in the same curation with Marina Abramovic) A creation about homelessness and modern trade markets.
 Actual topics before the Covid pandemic hit worldwide.

-ARNHEMS Work is the vessel where Jason produces and directs performance works, in the public space and on media.
-With the trust and financial support of the Municipality of Arnhem and the Amsterdam Funds for the Arts -as the INITIAL Funds to invest in JASON GWEN, and his endeavors.
+TOO MUCH inc. is the company where Jason produces and directs performance works in, in the public space and on media.
+With the trust and financial support of Municipality of Arnhem and the Amsterdam Funds for the Arts -as the INITIAL Funds to invest in JASON GWEN, and his endeavors.

 He worked for the following directors from 2010 on:

-Film: Erik de Bruyn, Hanro Smitsman, Erwin van den Eshof, Jon Karthaus, an introduction with Arne Toonen, and upcoming directors like Marco Grandia and Anne Vaandrager.
+Film: Erik de Bruyn, Hanro Smitsman, Erwin van den Eshof, Jon Karthaus, an introduction with Arne Toonen, and upcoming directors like Marco Grandia, Anne Vaandrager and Thor Braun.